JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_turbn.rst

 * :code:`LSIG_CONV` : Flag for computing Sigma_s due to convection in ice subgrid condensation scheme

-* :code:`LRMC01` : Flag for computing separate mixing and dissipative length in the SBL according to Redelsperger, Mahe and Carlotti 2001
+* :code:`LRMC01` : Flag for computing separate mixing and dissipative length in the SBL according to :cite:t:`redelsperger_simple_2001`

 * :code:`CTOM` : Consideration of Third Order Moments.

   * 'NONE': No Third Order moments
-  * 'TM06': Parameterization of Third Order moments of heat fluxes for dry CBL according to Tomas and Masson (2006).
+  * 'TM06': Parameterization of Third Order moments of heat fluxes for dry CBL according to :cite:t:`tomas_parameterization_2006`.

 * :code:`XTKEMIN` : minimum value for the TKE (:math:`m^{2}.s^{-2}`).

-* :code:`XCED` : Constant for TKE dissipation (with CTURBLEN='RM17' it is better to use XCED=0.34 according to Rodier et al., 2017).
+* :code:`XCED` : Constant for TKE dissipation (with CTURBLEN='RM17' it is better to use XCED=0.34 according to :cite:t:`rodier_evaluation_2017`).

 * :code:`LLEONARD` : Flag to compute the Leonard terms (instead of K-gradient terms) applied to the vertical fluxes of :math:`\theta_l` and :math:`r_{np}` (:math:`r_c` + :math:`r_i` + :math:`r_v`).
 The main effects are an increase of TKE and a decrease of vertical velocity.